O’Hares Creek Lookout in Dharawal National Park

 Minerva Pool is just as pretty as Jingga Pool, but keep in mind that, per local Dharawal culture and tradition, only women and children can swim there.

-For more exploring, check out our guide to Dharawal National Park, which includes a list of the best hikes and sights to visit.
+For more exploring, check out our Dharawal National Park guide, which includes a list of the best walks and sights to explore.

 Also Read: